brown-studios/minuet/hardware/minuet/v1/design-and-errata.md

-# Minuet hardware v1 (OBSOLETE)
+# Minuet hardware v1.0 (OBSOLETE)

 **Status: OBSOLETE, refer to the [Errata](#errata)**

-The v1 revision is the first prototype of the Minuet fan controller.
+Version 1.x is the initial prototype of the Minuet fan controller.
+It supports basic operation of the fan and cover with the keypad and over WiFi.

 [View the schematics in PDF format](minuet.pdf)